 What do you get in return?
 Well, I’m glad you asked!

-First and foremost, you will receive free access to all the data we provide, both in CSV format and via our comprehensive API.
-You will also have instant access to charting data as it is entered on a weekly basis during the season, weeks before it is repackaged for the general public.
+As a valued game-charter, you will receive free access to all the data we provide, both in CSV format and via our comprehensive API.
+You will also have instant access to the charted data as it is entered on a weekly basis during the season, weeks before it is repackaged for the general public.

 You will be responsible for the same team(s) from the start, allowing you to gain an intimate knowledge of every aspect of their offense and defense.
 This is going to be important as the program evolves!
 We do not chart pre-season games; however, the 11 playoff games are charted.

-Please reach out to us via the contact form as the remaining teams will not be available for long.
+Please reach out to us via the contact form for more details on what we chart and how the program works.

 Welcome back NFL Fans!
 We are kicking off the 2017 season starting next week with the commencement of weekly roster updates.

 Data on every single player currently on 90-man rosters will be available, including:

 - Combine results

 And much, much more.
 Data will be accessible both through the website (CSV files) and our API.